fortrabbit/legal/sub-processors.md

 ## Payment processing

-Credit card billing informations are getting stored with our credit card payment processor **Wirecard** directly.
+Credit card billing information are getting stored with our credit card payment processor **Wirecard** directly.
 We only keep a minimum of information: a reference and an identifier.
-SEPA bank account informations are stored with our databases.
+SEPA bank account information are stored with our databases.

 ## Usage statistics